A Hitchhiker (Christmas Special)

 “It was, yes.
 We grant all true wishes, but I always prefer something non-materialistic.”

 Berta slapped the wheel in resolve.
-“Okay, sign me in.
+“Okay, sign me up.
 Where is the form I need to fill out to place my wish for consideration?”

 “There’s no form.”